mauwasafumi11314/GIS-ETL-Tools/README.md

 ## **Overview**

 This portfolio demonstrates my ability to automate GIS workflows using Python.
 It includes tools for:
-1. Extracting and loading spatial data (shapefiles, GeoJSON, and raster files) into an ArcGIS and save their attribute tables as excel/csv files in each sub holder.
+1. Extracting and loading spatial data (shapefiles, GeoJSON, and raster files) into an ArcGIS and save their attribute tables as excel/csv files in each sub-holder.
 2. Automating the loading of shapefiles into a PostgreSQL/PostGIS database.

 ## **Features**